Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 "There are jobs and opportunities for everyone who wants them.
 If you have enthusiasm, drive and energy give it a go."

 There are no specific requirements to become an aquaculture farmer.
-However, an aquaculture qualification, such as a National Certificate in Aquaculture, may be useful.
+However, an aquaculture qualification, such as a New Zealand Certificate in Aquaculture (Level 3 or 4), may be useful.

 Managers or supervisors working on boats need to have a skipper restricted limits (SRL) certificate (Maritime New Zealand's licence to operate as a captain/skipper).

 A diving qualification may also be required on some farms.